 As you can see in the below images, clusters of garnet crystals resemble the red seeds inside a pomegranate.
 This is how garnet got its name.

 As the birthstone for January, garnet is said to bring love, luck, health, loyalty and friendship to people who are born this month.

 It is also the gem that married people traditionally gift on their 2nd and 18th wedding anniversary.

 Garnet created plenty of wonderful legends and beliefs in the past.
 For instance:

-♦ During the Roman Empire people believed the gem protected travellers.
+- In ancient Rome, people believed garnet protected travellers.
 If it sparkled, it was a warning of approaching danger.

 9. The Duchess of Cambridge’s birthday ring

 Before she got engaged to Prince William, Catherine Middleton often wore a pearl and garnet gold ring.